TheMrAI/contemplations/hard_times/notes/Tao_Te_Ching.md

 in the direction which we, as individuals, see fit.
 The beauty of life is within us all, we are divine just by being here, accepting that is the greatest gift we can receive and give to others as well.

+### Mystic Virtue

+The last part to the Tao seems to be the idea of not forcing, called as **Mystic Virtue** from the text.
+A profound idea that is only understandable in conjunction with **The Essential Wonder** and **Mystic Oneness**.
+Not forcing means that one does not desire any outcome, does not wish to achieve for the sake or achieving.
+Desire is depicted as something that ultimately corrupts all ideas, intents and emotions.
+One cannot truly help anyone if they desire to help them.
+Why?
+Because then you either force a solution on the individual or you manipulate them in ever so subtle ways so that you may get ahead in life, disguised as help.
+You may want to fell better, by making them feel better.
+In other words you are not one with yourself and that is corrupting your originally genuine intentions.

+The issue is not with acting in a way that is aimed at producing an outcome.
+Necessity can be a perfectly viable force guiding our actions and keeping them true.
+The necessity for influence so that one can help other people is worlds apart from desiring to get influence.
+The first one is honest and humble, free from other baggage while the second approach has some lie in it.
+Something sinister.

+When things or outcomes are not desired then the person is in essence free from failing in achieving them.
+This brings them more attuned with **The Essential Wonder**.
+They accept that reality is not there to serve them in any way and things more often than not might not work out as aimed at.
+That is okay.
+Necessity will sustain a person in a given pursuit even if failure was faced many times, desire cannot.

+Not desiring and not forcing doesn't mean that force cannot or should not be applied.
+Sometimes it is unavoidable to apply force.
+The difference between doing it properly and improperly is in the desire of doing so.
+If one takes up arms to protect themselves then they act out of necessity.
+However, if they take up arms so they can take revenge then they are acting out of the desire to have the revenge.
+In that they corrupt their character and keep on propagating the suffering that has prompted them to take action.

+Achieving things, producing value, helping others, acting out of necessity are all good things as long as one dares not take pride in their successes.
+Succeeding is a good thing.
+Lording that success over others on the other hand is filled with the desire to be better than them.